SuryaKrishnaMoorthy/CurrencyConvertorApp/readme.md

 ## Currency Convertor App

+###About
-    This converter is useful to check the currency rates for different countries.
-It is a type of calculator that converts the value of one of the currency into another currency.
-If you are visiting another country with USD, you need to know the currency value of USD in that country.
+This converter is an example app to check the currency rates for different countries and is useful while visiting other countries.It is a type of calculator that converts the value of one of the currency into another currency.

+###Demo

 ![demo](./Currency_Convertor_Demo.gif)

-Getting Started
+###Getting Started
-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

-Prerequisites
-What things you need to install the software and how to install them

-Give examples
-Installing
-A step by step series of examples that tell you how to get a development env running

-Say what the step will be

-Give the example
-And repeat

-until finished
-End with an example of getting some data out of the system or using it for a little demo

-Running the tests
-Explain how to run the automated tests for this system

-Break down into end to end tests
-Explain what these tests test and why

-Give an example
-And coding style tests
-Explain what these tests test and why

-Give an example
-Deployment
-Add additional notes about how to deploy this on a live system
+1. Fork and clone the repository.
+2. Import the project in NetBeans/IDE.
+3. Run the project in NetBeans/IDE

+###Prerequisites

+1. JDK 7 or above
+2. git

-Built With
+###Built With
-Dropwizard - The web framework used
-Maven - Dependency Management
-ROME - Used to generate RSS Feeds
-Contributing
-Please read CONTRIBUTING.md for details on our code of conduct, and the process for submitting pull requests to us.

-Versioning
-We use SemVer for versioning.
-For the versions available, see the tags on this repository.

-Authors
-Billie Thompson - Initial work - PurpleBooth
-See also the list of contributors who participated in this project.

-License
-This project is licensed under the MIT License - see the LICENSE.md file for details

-Acknowledgments
-Hat tip to anyone whose code was used
-Inspiration
-etc
+1. NetBeans